-Monmouth University will host a workshop on Wednesday, March 8th, 8:30 – 2:30.
-Participants may choose either a full-day commitment to Local Evaluation Training or AM Successful Implementation and PM Designing Signatures Assignments and Assessments.
-Please share the Registration Link with your colleagues before Wednesday, March 1.
+Rowan University will host a three-track workshop on Monday, May 22nd 8:30 – 3:00.
+Participants may choose either a New to edTPA Deep Dive and Academic Language track, a Some Knowledge Local Evaluation track or an Advanced Knowledge Curriculum Inquiry and Embedding Signature Assignments track.
+Details for each are listed below.
+Please share the Registration Link with your colleagues before Monday, May 15th.

 New Jersey edTPA

 NJACTE is actively seeking campus hosting sites for Spring and Summer 2017 Professional Development Sessions.
 Please view the topics below before you complete a hosting form.

 List of Topics:

 Beginner Handbook and Rubric Deep Dive provides a deep look at edTPA handbooks, rubrics, and expectations for candidates.

 Academic Language (Beginner/Advanced) provides a thorough overview of academic language, including the role of academic language in the profession and how it is embedded in edTPA.